When we arrived in the COVID haunted airport, my sister and her husband were already waiting for us curbside in the car.

 “Son, when is the Spanish version of your book coming out?
 Don’t forget to send me a copy.”

 We collaborated on a school science project–I chose meteorology.
 It was an incredible learning experience (and labor of love) as he encouraged me to write a story about an imaginary transatlantic boat race which would highlight the scientific instruments used on ocean going yachts.
 I sat there in rapture listening to him describe long-distance racing boats and his love for the ocean.
-I found several pictures for the report; he added a beautiful pen and ink sketch of our imaginary vessel called the “Marilyn,” named after my mother.
+I found several pictures for the report; he added a beautiful pen and ink sketch of our imaginary vessel called the Marilyn, named after my mother.
 Out of love for my father, I wrote my heart out.
 The report was a wild success except for the footnotes which I had conspicuously omitted.

 Although I didn’t pursue writing as a profession, I never stopped writing.
 I wrote for school newspapers, dabbled at poetry, penned numerous travel pieces for magazines and newspapers, accumulated dozens of short stories.
-He would, from time to time, read something I wrote, tell me I had “a way with words,” encourage me to continue, which I did.
+My father would, from time to time, read something I wrote, tell me I had “a way with words,” encourage me to continue, which I did.

-Shortly before his 90th birthday, I gifted him my first published book, It’s Your Camino: One Couple’s 500-mile Pilgrimage Across Spain, where he is conspicuously mentioned throughout.
+Shortly before his 90th birthday, I gifted him my first published book, It’s Your Camino: One Couple’s 500-mile Pilgrimage Across Spain, where he is mentioned throughout.
 There was no denying the urgency to write and publish It’s Your Camino…I knew my father was running out of time.
 In a short congratulatory email, he thanked me for the book, told me he was proud…called me his “author son.”

 A second phone call shattered the tension in our vehicle–it was Francisco.
 “Guys, I’m ‘face timing’ the call–your father’s dying…we have no more time.”
-For several minutes, the four of us took turns alone and together shouting at the iPhone screen to the ashen face behind the oxygen mask, “We love you Dad.’
-I ordered him to prepare the boat and raise the sails as if he could hear me.
+For several minutes, the four of us took turns alone and together shouting at the iPhone screen to the ashen face behind the oxygen mask, “We love you Dad!’
+I ordered him to ‘prepare the boat and raise the sails’ as if he could hear me.
 They say hearing is the last sense to go.

 Yes, he had a good run or, as a dear British friend remarked “good innings,” using the sport of cricket as a metaphor.
 But it still hurts to lose a parent, at any age.
-Still hurts to lose the person who always evinced a keen interest in his children, grandchildren and what we were doing.
+Still hurts to lose the person who always evinced a keen interest in his children, grandchildren and what we were all doing.
 For now, I console myself knowing he’s at the helm of that imaginary transatlantic yacht we created with words…the one with the lofty mast and magnificent sails, the one where there are always fair winds and following seas.